Substics/Immuno-Mod/readme.txt

 Immuno™ ©

-1. If an questions just leave them as comments under the github repo, please include above question '--QUESTION--' to make it easier to tell what is a question or a comment.
+1. If any questions just leave them in the discord server #help tab, please include above the question '--QUESTION--' to make it easier to tell what is a question or a general help message.

 2. Do not change any of the file names (this can cause issues when: enabling, disabling, updating).